Alunbrig for ALK Positive Non Small Cell Lung Cancer

 The phase 3 ALTA-1L (ALK in Lung Cancer Trial of BrigAtinib in 1st Line) clinical trial of Alunbrig is an ongoing trial which enrolled 275 patients with ALK+ locally advanced or metastatic NSCLC who had not received prior treatment with an ALK inhibitor.
 Patients received either Alunbrig, 180 mg once daily with seven-day lead-in at 90 mg once daily, or Xalkori, 250 mg twice daily and were directly compared.
 Twenty-nine percent of patients had brain metastases at baseline in the Aluinbrig arm versus 30% in the Xalkori arm.
 Twenty-six percent of patients received prior chemotherapy for advanced or metastatic disease in the Alunbrig arm versus 27% in the Xalkori arm.

-Overall 74% of Alunbrig treated patients responded to treatment compared to 62% treated with Xalkori translating to an average survival duration without disease progression of 29.4 months for Alunbrig compared to 9.2 months for Xalkori.
+Overall 74% of Alunbrig treated patients responded to treatment compared to 62% treated with Xalkori translating to an average survival duration without disease progression of 24 months compared with 11 months for those receiving Xalkori.
+The most common side effects were diarrhea, fatigue, nausea, rash, cough, myalgia, headache, hypertension and vomiting.

 With more than two years of follow-up the study has demonstrated that Alunbrig reduced the risk of disease progression or death by 76% in newly diagnosed patients whose disease had spread to the brain at time of enrollment and by 57% in all patients.